Introduction – Ireland’s “Magnificent” Seven

 This included a “wide streets” planning improvement program in the city center, the benefits of which are still experienced today.
 Additionally, many new beautifully designed large building, such as the Custom House, the Four Courts, the General Post Office and the Bank of Ireland which housed the Irish Parliament until 1801-

-1801—all were erected during this period.
+all were built during this period.
 By early in the nineteenth-century the city had a population of about 200,000 or so, residents.
 Its lifestyle was reflective in many ways of London.

 The most fashionable lodging place in the city, where most visiting musicians and singers stayed was Morrison’s Hotel at the corner of Nassau and Dawson Streets.
 The hotel opened in 1819 and remained in operation for eighty years until 1899, when it was demolished.